qoomon/actions--access-token/action/README.md

 ### 2. Create and Configure Owner Policy

-Create a `OWNER/.github-access-token` repository and create an `access-token.yaml` file at the root directory of the repository based on [this policy template](/action/docs/access-token.owner-template.yaml)
+Create a `OWNER/.github-access-token` repository and create an [owner `access-token.yaml`](/action/docs/access-token.owner-template.yaml) policy file at the root directory of the repository.

+## Grant Permissions to Workflow Run

-## Grant Repository Permissions
+### Grant Repository Permissions

+To grant repository permission create an [repository `access-token.yaml`](/action/docs/access-token.repo-template.yaml) policy file within the `.github/` directory of the target repository.

 > [!IMPORTANT]
 > Ensure repository permissions have been granted (`allowed-repository-permissions`) within the owner access policy file see [Create and Configure Owner Policy](#2-create-and-configure-owner-policy)

-To grant repository permission create an `access-token.yaml` file within the `.github/` directory of the target repository with [this template content](/action/docs/access-token.repo-template.yaml)

 > [!Note]
-> You can also grant permissions to all organization repositories within the owner access policy file see [Create and Configure Owner Policy](#2-create-and-configure-owner-policy)
+> You can also grant repository permissions to all organization repositories within the owner access policy file see [Create and Configure Owner Policy](#2-create-and-configure-owner-policy)

+### Grant Owner Permissions

+To grant owner specific or owner wide permission create a `OWNER/.github-access-token` repository and create an `access-token.yaml` file at root of the repository with [this template content](/action/docs/access-token.owner-template.yaml)

 ## Example Use Cases

 #### Update Secrets
+<details><summary>Click me</summary>

 ```yaml
 on:
   workflow_dispatch: